CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/Create-Production-SRN-Manual.md

 4. Enter **4092** MB in **Startup Memory**.
 Click **Next**
 5. Under Connection, select an  existing virtual switch.
 If you don't have any existing switch, then select **New Virtual Switch**.
 Click **Next**.
 6. Select **Use an existing virtual hard disk**.
 	Click **Browse** to select the SafeHaven Appliance Virtual Hard disk.
-It can be downloaded from[SafeHaven 5.0.0 Release Notes](../SafeHaven 5 General/SafeHaven5.0.0-Release-Notes.md)
+It can be downloaded from [SafeHaven 5.0.0 Release Notes](../SafeHaven 5 General/SafeHaven5.0.0-Release-Notes.md)
 	Click **Next**
 7. Click **Finish**